Guidelines for Documentation of a Learning Disorder

 A clinical diagnosis is not synonymous with a disability.
 That is, evidence sufficient to render a clinical diagnosis might not be adequate to determine that an individual is substantially limited in a major life activity.
 The documentation must include the student’s specific current functional impairment(s) and describe how the condition substantially limits a major life activity(s) in order for Penn State to fully evaluate the necessity for any of the following: academic adjustments, auxiliary aids, and/or auxiliary services.

 If the documentation submitted does not sufficiently address the student's current functional impairment or describe how the condition substantially limits a major life activity(s), additional information will be required.

-It is the responsibility of the student to obtain appropriate documentation and present a copy to Office for Disability Services (ODS) or to the Disability Contact Liaison (DCL) at other Penn State locations for review.
+It is the responsibility of the student to obtain appropriate documentation and present a copy to Office for Disability Services (ODS) or to the Campus Disability Services Coordinator at other Penn State locations for review.
 Detailed information regarding reasonable are listed on this website:

 Individual Education Program (IEP) and Prior Academic Adjustments in Secondary Settings:

 Secondary schools and post-secondary institutions are governed under different laws with regard to providing services to students with disabilities.
 A school plan such as an Individualized Education Program (IEP), a Comprehensive Evaluation Report (CER), or a 504 Plan are typically not considered sufficient documentation to establish the rationale for academic adjustments, auxiliary aids and/or services in the post-secondary setting.
 A possible exception would be an IEP, CER, or 504 Plan that meets all of the requirements defined by these guidelines.